SDKs

 Python SDK

-Quickstart for the Lattix Python SDK — an async wrapper over the Rust core with Pydantic models, for data pipelines, notebooks, and orchestrated workloads.
+Quickstart for the Lattix Python SDK — an async wrapper over the Rust core with Pydantic models for the public control-plane contract and local embedded-protection helpers.

 The Python SDK is an async wrapper over the Rust SDK core.
-It exposes the same eight operations as the Rust and Go SDKs, with Pydantic v2 models for request and response shapes, and is the right choice for data pipelines, notebooks, and orchestrated workloads.
+It exposes the same public control-plane contract as the Rust and Go SDKs, with Pydantic v2 models for request and response shapes, and it also ships local embedded-protection helpers for CID binding, artifact protection, and detached signatures.
+It is the right choice for data pipelines, notebooks, and orchestrated workloads.

 This page is a conceptual quickstart.
 Full API reference — every public class, every field, every example — lives with the package itself on PyPI and in the lattixsdk.models module definitions.